 Elizabeth is also a passionate teacher and enjoys innovating in her teaching.
-Elizabeth restarted the Economics and Finance European Study Tours, and lead very successful tours in 2011 and 2013.Read more on Elizabeth's profile
+She restarted the Economics and Finance European Study Tours, and lead very successful tours in 2011 and 2013.Read more on Elizabeth's profile

 - International Trade Policy